 I’ve noticed that after you’ve been blogging for a while, you find that your commenters often come up with even better material than you do.
 Oh, how I love online community!

-A couple of my favorite blog comments can be found at the bottom of this post, in which commenter M. delves far beyond my sci-fi depth and in this post, in which an anonymous commenter has an astoundingly vast knowledge of butter.
+A couple of my favorite blog comments can be found at the bottom of this post, in which commenter M. delves far beyond my sci-fi depth and in this post, in which an anonymous commenter has an astoundingly deep knowledge of butter.

 This weekend, I received a very cool note from wine wizard Eric Hazard, who convincingly pitches this week’s Recession-Proof Recipe: Homemade Tamales.
 What a gift!